RBWR-Development/books/03_Reactor_Control.md

 *This procedure is introduced in BWR reactors because they tend to be unstable at low powers, where no negative coefficient plays a role yet.
 It is also used to balance out reactivity in the entire core.
 The pattern is coded into a system, and the flashing rod should be selected, then pulled to around 20%.
 Beyond that value, the rod block will prevent any further pulling.
 Meanwhile, another rod will begin flashing, indicating the sequence.
 This procedure should be repeated until 5% power is reached.*

 *IPR has 8 levels, and they must be incremented when the indication nears the 90% red line.
 However, it cannot be switched to a high level immediately, as it would also scram the reactor when the indication is below the red 10% line.
 When reaching the 8th level, the reactor must be switched to Run mode to prevent a scram from IPR.
 Additionally, remember to change IPR to level one after a scram to enable a restart.*

+*Realistic startup will give 300 points and 900 points if done fully in manual (including Turbine Control Room)*.